 Monder Ram Director, Centre for Research in Ethnic Minority Entrepreneurship & Professor of Small Business

-Monder is an authority on small business & ethnic minority entrepreneurship research & has appeared frequently in the media on these topics.
+Professor Ram is an authority on small business & ethnic minority entrepreneurship research & has appeared frequently in the media.